 Wipe up spill-overs as soon as possible after they occur and before they get a chance to burn in and cook solid.
-In the event of a spillover, follow these steps:
+In the event of a spill-over, follow these steps:

 - Allow the burner and grate to cool to a safe temperature level. - Lift off the burner grate.
-Wash in warm soapy water. - Remove the burner cap and burner head and clean.
+Wash in warm soapy water. - Remove the burner head and burner base and clean.